 2. Century 21

 As one of the world’s most prominent real estate brands, Century 21 didn’t take modernizing its decades-old logo lightly.
 The company got rid of its stacked-text design in favor of a clean, sans-serif wordmark in a subdued black-and-gold color palette.
 It also introduced a “C21” monogram, which acts as a symbol or pattern on signs, business cards, and brochures.

 3. Animal Planet

 Another “change everything!”
 2018 rebrand came from Animal Planet.
 The TV channel’s new logo is a departure from the quirky mismatched text of its previous design.
 It features a blue elephant symbol and a black wordmark in lowercase letters — a logo that offers flexibility across platforms and is easily scalable.

-The iconic fashion brand changed its logo for the first time in 20 years, calling on designer Peter Saville, who did Calvin Klein’s logo redesign in 2017.
+The iconic fashion brand changed its logo for the first time in 20 years, calling on designer Peter Saville, who did Calvin Klein’s logo redesign.
 A heavier modern typeface replaced the traditional serif wordmark; Saville also gave the “London, England” portion of the logo the sans-serif treatment and axed the comma.